 • Ensure that self-help capabilities are available and convenient.

-Typo?: In the last bullet point, "CMDB" should be "CMS".
+In the last bullet point, replace “CMDB” with “CMS”.

 § 7.1 Practice Capability Levels

-Note that "Configuration information is managed using an integrated information system" is level 4, not the level 3 you might expect from looking at other practices and at the description of the levels.
+(Question for PeopleCert) Why is “Configuration information is managed using an integrated information system” a level 4 criterion, not the level 3 I’d expect from looking at other practices and at the description of the levels?

-ITAM has a VSP level 4 criterion of "The quality and availability of the IT asset information are measured and reported".
-SCM has no equivalent.
+(Question for PeopleCert) ITAM (like most practices) has a level 4 criterion of “The quality and availability of the IT asset information are measured and reported”.
+Why does SCM not have an equivalent for this in the “Ensuring that the organization has relevant configuration information about its products and services” PSF?

 § 8 Recommendations for practice success